 Though OxyContin withdrawal symptoms aren’t deadly, opioid addiction can be life-threatening.
-According to a study released by the U.S. Centers for Disease Control and Prevention, over 15,000 people died because of prescription opioid overdose.
+According to a study released by the U.S. Centers for Disease Control and Prevention, over 15,000 people died because of prescription opioid overdose in that year.

 Medical detox is the safest way to go through withdrawals and come out sober.
 Plus, doctors can mitigate withdrawal symptoms with 24-hour medical treatment.

 While you would typically have to struggle through symptoms by yourself, in medical detox, you will be given everything you need to ease uncomfortable symptoms.
 In some cases, medications can be used to treat OxyContin withdrawal symptoms as a whole.
 Clonidine is often prescribed for people going through opioid withdrawal to ease flu-like symptoms.